top of page

 Cost

-Registration cost (Includes UD Dorm Room)
+Registration cost (Includes DU Dorm Room)

 Single occupancy rooms with air conditioning and a semi-private bathroom (No minors are allowed in the dorms)